shyampurk/Vonage-Hotline-App/README.md

 ### Step 6: Assign the virtual number to app

-To intiate a call from the hotline app, it has to be associated with a calling number.
+To initiate a call from the hotline app, it has to be associated with a calling number.
 You can link the Vonage virtual number to your app as follows

           nexmo link:app <VIRTUAL_NUMBER> <APP_ID>

-          <VIRTUAL_NUMBER> is the VOnage virtual number that you purchased from with your accoutn dashboard.
+          <VIRTUAL_NUMBER> is the Vonage virtual number that you purchased from with your account dashboard.
 The number should be without the leading '+' character.

           <APP_ID> is the Application id the VonageHotlineApp that you created in the last step.
-You can find the id on your dashboard under "Your Applications" menu.
+You can find the id on your dashboard under the "Your Applications" menu.

 ### Step 7: Create a user for the app

-Create a new user "john".
+Create a new user, "john."
 This is used to identify the calling user who owns the app and represents the caller.

           nexmo user:create name="john"